Lissy93/awesome-privacy/README.md

 Alternatively, with [ImageMagic](https://imagemagick.org) installed, just run `convert -strip path/to/image.png` to remove all metadata.
 If you have [GIMP](https://www.gimp.org) installed, then just go to `File --> Export As --> Export --> Advanced Options --> Uncheck the "Save EXIF data" option`.

-Often you need to perform meta data removal programatically, as part of a script or automation process.
+Often you need to perform meta data removal programmatically, as part of a script or automation process.
 GoLang: [go-exif](https://github.com/dsoprea/go-exif) by @dsoprea | JS: [exifr](https://github.com/MikeKovarik/exifr) by @MikeKovarik | Python: [Piexif](https://github.com/hMatoba/Piexif) by @hMatoba | Ruby: [Exif](https://github.com/tonytonyjan/exif) by @tonytonyjan | PHP: [Pel](https://github.com/pel/pel) by @mgeisler.